derTobsch/profiles/README.md

 # Profiles

-Here are my profiles for Bash, zsh, Git and others.
+Here are my profiles for zsh, Git and others.

 ## Installation